iutools/iutools/doc/for-devs/test-plan.md

 - Test all the links on that help page to make sure they lead to the right place

 ## Spell Checker

+UNLESS OTHERWISE SPECIFIED, do each test using Level 1 check.

 Spell check LATIN -- Happy Path
 - Enter some text in LATIN, some of which are badly spelled, others not.